Falehaqazi/shl-recommender/README.md

 ## AI assistance used

-Claude (via claude.ai) for: scaffold generation, prompt iteration, trace pattern extraction, eval harness code.
-All design decisions (retrieval method, agent topology, guardrail strategy) were mine and are defended in this README and `DESIGN_LOG.md`.
+Claude (claude.ai) for: scaffold generation, prompt iteration against the provided traces, trace pattern extraction, eval harness code.
+All design decisions — hybrid retrieval over pure dense, six-intent router over a mega-prompt, HTML-comment sentinel for stateless state recovery, separate soft-decline vs hard-refuse paths — were mine, made by reading the 10 provided traces and observing failure modes.
+See DESIGN_LOG.md for the trace-driven reasoning.